 If you do drink, do so in moderation.
 Don’t over-indulge, which is easier if you sip and don’t gulp while drinking.
 Eat food while drinking to help you feel full without needing to ingest a large volume of alcohol to get to the same level of fullness.
 Always remember not to drink and drive!
 If you know you are going out to have drinks, plan ahead by having a designated driver or use a taxi or some other service to get to and from where you will be.

 The benefits of moderate alcohol intake seem promising, but several things still need to be evaluated when considering results.
 Most people who drink in moderation are self-aware and able to regulate their intake.
 Typically, this means they’re also aware of other things that would be important to having good health, such as exercise and healthy eating.

 So, this begs the question does moderate alcohol ingestion lead to healthier lives, or do healthy lifestyles lead to moderate alcohol intake?

-In any regard, it is well known that excessive amounts of alcohol can lead to significant health problems, therefore, it should be avoided.
-In consuming alcohol, it is essential to do it not only in moderation, but safely that protects yourself and others around you.
-Alcohol is not a bad substance, it is our use, or misuse, of it that causes so many problems.
-Remember, alcohol use is fine, but alcohol abuse isn’t!
+In any regard, it’s well known that excessive amounts of alcohol can lead to significant health problems.
+Therefore, it should be avoided.
+In consuming alcohol, it is essential to do it not only in moderation but safely, protecting yourself and others around you.
+Alcohol is not an evil substance.
+It’s our use, or misuse, of it that causes so many problems.
+Remember, alcohol use is acceptable, but alcohol abuse isn’t!